 9- Other Jewelry

-I find it very easy to buy and wear silver and kundan jewelry on formal occasions.
+I find it very easy to buy and wear silver and Kundan jewelry on formal occasions.
 You won’t even have the fear of having them misplaced as they are very inexpensive.
-They are available in latest fashion and you can stay up to date.
+They are available in the latest fashion and you can stay up to date.

 This includes buying cosmetics, nightwear, intimate garments, shoes, purses, casual wear clothes.

 Finalizing who will apply henna on hands, arms and feet on the wedding day.
 If you want a specific type of Mehendi and want to avoid the risk, then you should print out the designs you like best and ask the person to make those ones.
 If someone comes home on Mehendi morning, then brides family and friends can also get it done.

 Before the wedding or on the wedding day, the groom and his close family are normally sent gifts.
 The groom is often given a watch and In-laws are given sarees or suits.